-- 4.2.1 At all stages of their tenure, Ongo Homes tenants will be provided with access to clear and relevant advice about their housing options. - 4.2.2 Ongo Homes' colleagues will develop and deliver processes and advice in a way which supports all actual and potential tenants with support needs, particularly those who do not speak English as a first language and others who have difficulties with written English.
+- 4.2.1 At all stages of their tenure, Ongo Homes tenants will be provided with access to clear and relevant advice about their housing options. - 4.2.2 Ongo Homes' colleagues will develop and deliver processes and advice in a way which supports all actual and potential tenants with support needs.
+This may include referrals to internal services or signposting to external support and / or advice.